-The endorsing peers verify (1) that the transaction proposal is well formed, (2) it has not been submitted already in the past (replay-attack protection), (3) the signature is valid (using MSP), and (4) that the submitter (Client A, in the example) is properly authorized to perform the proposed operation on that channel (namely, each endorsing peer ensures that the submitter satisfies the channel's Writers policy).
+The endorsing peers verify (1) that the transaction proposal is well formed, (2) it has not been submitted already in the past (replay-attack protection), (3) the signature is valid (using the MSP), and (4) that the submitter (Client A, in the example) is properly authorized to perform the proposed operation on that channel (namely, each endorsing peer ensures that the submitter satisfies the channel's Writers policy).
 The endorsing peers take the transaction proposal inputs as arguments to the invoked chaincode's function.
-The chaincode is then executed against the current state database to produce transaction results including a response value, read set, and write set.
+The chaincode is then executed against the current state database to produce transaction results including a response value, read set, and write set (i.e. key/value pairs representing an asset to create or update).
 No updates are made to the ledger at this point.
 The set of these values, along with the endorsing peer's signature is passed back as a "proposal response" to the SDK which parses the payload for the application to consume.

 Note: The MSP is a peer component that allows peers to verify transaction requests arriving from clients and to sign transaction results (endorsements).
 The writing policy is defined at channel creation time and determines which users are entitled to submit a transaction to that channel.
+For more information about membership, check out our Membership Service Provider (MSP) documentation.